Saudi Aramco says to sign chemicals project MOU with SABIC

-DHAHRAN, Saudi Arabia (Reuters) - National oil giant Saudi Aramco expects soon to sign a memorandum of understanding with Saudi Basic Industries Corp 2010.SE for a joint oil-to-chemicals project, chief executive Amin Nasser said on Tuesday.
+DHAHRAN, Saudi Arabia, May 10 (Reuters) - National oil giant Saudi Aramco expects soon to sign a memorandum of understanding with Saudi Basic Industries Corp for a joint oil-to-chemicals project, chief executive Amin Nasser said on Tuesday.

 SABIC has previously said the proposed project could cost as much as $30 billion, processing petrochemicals directly from crude oil instead of first refining the oil into products such as naphtha.